Thanks to all who attended our Virtual Teen Arts Leadership Summit (TALS) on June 27. Stay tuned; additional TALS programming is in the works!

 Urban Gateways and Teen Arts Pass are teaming up with the Chicago Department of Cultural Affairs and Special Events (DCASE) to host the 2020 Teen Arts Leadership Summit.
 The Summit celebrates the role that young people play in the Chicago arts scene.
 This program provides a chance for teens to come together to exchange ideas, share experiences, and explore creativity, all around the arts with an extra emphasis on music in celebration of the Year of Chicago Music (YOCM), in partnership with other Chicago youth-serving arts organizations.

-We are currently collecting submissions for sessions, both those that could be hosted in-person and virtually.
+We are continuing to collect submissions on a rolling basis for upcoming TALS events, both those that could be hosted in-person and virtually (check back for programming details as they are confirmed).
 We are seeking a diverse variety of voices to share with teens through Teen Arts Leadership Summit programming.
 Priority will be given to teens (ages 13-19) who want to share their expertise with fellow young arts leaders.
 Session proposals from young alumni of teen arts and/or leadership programs, or adults with relevant expertise, are also welcome.
 All proposals should be diverse and engaging with an emphasis on arts and/or leadership and ideally fall within one of the following categories:

 - Explore: Introductory sessions for teens who are new to the art form